 - Institutional overhead.
-(Direct administrative costs are allowed.)
+(Direct administrative costs, such as office expenses and an honorarium for office assistance, are allowed.)

-- Proposals for conferences should normally be more elaborate than proposals for planning meetings or workshops.
+- Proposals for conferences should be more elaborate than proposals for planning meetings or workshops.

-- Workshops are understood to last three or four days, and provide an opportunity for participants to discuss and analyze new approaches and/or new sources in a seminar-like setting.
+- Workshops should typically last three or four days and provide an opportunity for participants to discuss and analyze new approaches and/or new sources in a seminar-like setting.

-- Planning meetings are understood to last one day.
+- Planning meetings should typically last one day.

 - A budget for the proposed event, including a statement of any other funds available.